ns1/ns1-privatedns/utils/backups/README.md

 * For the `ddi_data_1` container.
 * Place a local copy of the backup in the `~/backups` directory.
-* Copy the backup offsite (using the designated script? what params ar passed to script?)
+* Copy the backup offsite using the script `/usr/local/bin/copy.sh`
 * Log a message on success
 * Delete backups older that `1` day